Atlinx/netfox-boost/README.md

 * change the `entry_symbol` string inside your `demo/bin/your-extension.gdextension` file to be configured for your GDExtension name.
 This should be the same as the `GDExtensionBool GDE_EXPORT` external C function.
 As the name suggests, this sets the entry function for your GDExtension to be loaded by the Godot editors C API.
 * register the classes you want Godot to interact with inside the `register_types.cpp` file in the initialization method (here `initialize_gdextension_types`) in the syntax `GDREGISTER_CLASS(CLASS-NAME);`.

+## Development

+After cloning your own copy to your local machine, make sure to initialize the godot-cpp git submodule via `git submodule update --init`.

 ### Configuring an IDE
 You can develop your own extension with any text editor and by invoking scons on the command line, but if you want to work with an IDE (Integrated Development Environment), you can use a compilation database file called `compile_commands.json`.
 Most IDEs should automatically identify this file, and self-configure appropriately.
 To generate the database file, you can run one of the following commands in the project root directory: